TOMToolkit/tom_base/docs/index.rst

 :doc:`LaTeX table generation <advanced/latex_generation>` - Learn how to generate LaTeX for certain models and add LaTeX generators for other models.

+:doc: `Advanced Querying <advanced/querying>` - Get a couple of tips on programmatic querying with Django's QuerySet API

 Deployment
 ----------